- Admissions and Advising

 - Degrees and Programs

 - Alumni and Friends

 Graduate Academic Certificate

 The professionals who entered the community college field in the sixties, as numerous community colleges were founded, are now retiring in record numbers.
-Current surveys from the American Association of Community Colleges estimate that 45 percent of presidents plan to retire as early as 2007.
+Recent data from the American Association of Community Colleges indicate that approximately 75 percent of community college presidents plan to retire by 2022.
 Additionally, a survey of community colleges in Texas revealed that 48.4 percent of all community college administrators plan to retire by 2015.
 A new generation of community college professionals with the appropriate management skills and professional competencies is needed to provide leadership for the future.

 - Provide currently employed community college professionals who hold master's degrees a certificate that will add depth and breadth to their knowledge of community colleges.

 - Provide graduate-level professional development opportunities related to community college mission, finance and administration, leadership, economic and community development, teaching and learning, and contemporary issues.